cpressey/Ahead-of-Time-eval/README.md

 There are several approaches that can be taken.
-The language can be designed to only be capable of expressing such functions; the properties can be specified as part of a type system; we can use abstract interpretation to conservatively infer these properties; or we can simply assume that any function that is not referentially transparent and always terminating will be marked as such by the programmer and that any incorrect marking is a bug just like any other bug.
+The language can be designed to only be capable of expressing such functions; the properties can be specified as part of a type system; we can use static analysis to conservatively infer these properties; or we can simply assume that any function that is not referentially transparent and always terminating will be marked as such by the programmer and that any incorrect marking is a bug just like any other bug.